sahanjournal/audience-insight-assistant/README.md

 -
 <img width="1107" height="683" alt="Screenshot 2025-08-14 at 4 00 31 PM" src="https://github.com/user-attachments/assets/fa01f0f5-340c-44f1-844f-3dfeffc4b588" />

-- Make sure to plug in your data sources in the knowledge.
+- Make sure to plug in your data sources in the GPT knowledge knowledge.
 I also included an optional .txt file that gives context about the categories in the data.
 - Enable Code Interpreter & Data Analysis so your GPT can analyze the code
 - [Optional] Enable Web Search.
-I enabled this feature so our advertising team can paste in URLs to the client's website/program.
+I enabled this feature so the GPT can access the internet if the user provides URLs to the client's website/program.

 Example Output
 -